Ronokof/Full-Japanese-Study-Deck/SECURITY.md

 ## Supported Versions

-Always consider [the latest version](https://github.com/Ronokof/Full-Japanese-Study-Deck/releases/latest) as the **only** supported version.
+ - Always consider the [latest version](https://github.com/Ronokof/Full-Japanese-Study-Deck/releases/latest) as the **only** supported version.
+ - Always assume that the deck is the **most secure** on the [latest Anki version](https://github.com/ankitects/anki/releases/latest), the [latest AnkiDroid version](https://github.com/ankidroid/Anki-Android/releases/latest) or the [latest AnkiMobile version](https://apps.apple.com/us/app/ankimobile-flashcards/id373493387).
+ - Always make sure you are using the *latest version* of your **operating system**.

 ---